-- B.(a)Effective July 1, 2005, the Company and its domestic subsidiaries have established a defined contribution pension plan (the "New Plan") under the Labor Pension Act (the "Act"), covering all regular employees with R.O.C. nationality.
+B.(a)Effective July 1, 2005, the Company and its domestic subsidiaries have established a defined contribution pension plan (the "New Plan") under the Labor Pension Act (the "Act"), covering all regular employees with R.O.C. nationality.
 Under the New Plan, the Company and its domestic subsidiaries contribute monthly an amount based on 6% of the employees' monthly salaries and wages to the employees' individual pension accounts at the Bureau of Labor Insurance.
-The benefits accrued are paid monthly or in lump sum upon termination of employment. - (b) The Group's mainland subsidiaries have a defined contribution plan.
-Monthly contributions to an independent fund administered by the government in accordance with the pension regulations in the People's Republic of China (PRC) are based on certain percentages of
+The benefits accrued are paid monthly or in lump sum upon termination of employment.

-- employees' monthly salaries and wages.
-Other than the monthly contributions, the Group has no further obligations. - (c)The pension costs under the defined contribution pension plans of the Group for the years ended December 31, 2022 and 2021 were \$36,076 and \$34,842, respectively.

-(16) Share-based payment

-A. For the year ended December 31, 2022, the details of the Group's share-based payment arrangement were as follows:
+- (b)The Group's mainland subsidiaries have a defined contribution plan.
+Monthly contributions to an independent fund administered by the government in accordance with the pension regulations in the People's Republic of China (PRC) are based on certain percentages of employees' monthly salaries and wages.
+Other than the monthly contributions, the Group has no further obligations. - (c)The pension costs under the defined contribution pension plans of the Group for the years ended December 31, 2023 and 2022 were \$36,942 and \$36,076, respectively. - (16) Share-based payment - A. For the years ended December 31, 2023 and 2022, the details of the Group's share-based payment arrangement were as follows:

-The restricted stocks issued by the Company cannot be transferred during the vesting period, but voting right and dividend right are not restricted on these stocks.
-Employees are required to return the stocks but not required to return the dividends received if they resign during the vesting period.
-The abovementioned share-based payment arrangement is equity-settled.
+Contract Vesting Type of arrangement Grant date Quantity granted period conditions Restricted stocks to employees 2021.8.13 5,358,500 3 years 3 years' service The restricted stocks issued by the Company cannot be transferred during the vesting period, but voting right and dividend right are not restricted on these stocks.
+Employees are required to return the stocks but not required to return the dividends received if they resign during the vesting period. , • •,

-B. The fair value of stock options granted is measured using the Black-Scholes model.
+- The abovementioned share-based payment arrangement is equity-settled. - B. The fair value of stock options granted is measured using the Black-Scholes model.
 Relevant information is as follows: